Monday, December 1, 2008

 But Web 2.0 is not just providing new ways of reporting the news, it’s also providing new ways of gathering it.

-Twitter that allowed the LA Times to break the news first to their followers.
+The recent Democratic primaries between Obama and Clinton garnered global attention, with millions of politicos around the world waiting for the results with baited breath.
+And it was innovative use of ‘social-networking and micro-blogging service’ Twitter that allowed the LA Times to break the news first to their followers.
 By getting activists at the polling stations to update their status with the results, they were able to be collated and distributed within seconds, far quicker than by traditional means, and to a much wider audience.

 But for every benefit provided by these new and ever changing services, there is no doubt a plethora of criticisms which can be levelled at them.
 Even in its relative infancy, this new form of interacation is plagued by horror stories of Web 2.0 gone wrong.
-Newsreaders being hounded out of their jobs by blogswarms, Twitter-ers (allegedly)
+Newsreaders being hounded out of their jobs by blogswarms, Twitter-ers (allegedly) harassing one another, mis-informed ill-intentioned bloggers spreading fallacy as fact and millionaire football club owners taking legal action against bloggers expressing opinion.

 But if used properly and professionally, the benefits of these online tools can far out-weigh the drawbacks.